VarunProhit/genShell_Application/README.md

 # **GenShell_Application**

-GenShell is a Python project that utilizes generative AI to generate Linux commands and SQL queries based on the input provided.
+GenShell is a Python project that utilizes generative AI to generate OS commands and database queries based on the input provided.
+It generates as well as runs the commands to show the desired output.

 ## Overview

-This project aims to assist users in generating Linux commands and SQL queries for various purposes.
-It utilizes machine learning techniques to generate coherent and relevant commands and queries based on the provided input.
+This project aims to assist users in generating OS commands and database queries for various purposes.
+It utilizes Gemini API and our algorithm uses its result to generate coherent and relevant commands as well as queries based on the provided input.

 ## Features

-- Input-driven Command and Query Generation: Users can input a prompt or context, and the AI generates a Linux command or SQL query relevant to that input.
+- Input-driven Command and Query Generation: Users can input a prompt or context, and the AI generates an OS command or database query relevant to that input.
 - Customization: Users can adjust the parameters of the AI model to fine-tune the generated commands and queries.
 - Multiple Applications: The generated commands and queries can be used for scripting, database management, system administration, and more.
 - Easy-to-Use Interface: Simple command-line interface for generating commands and queries quickly.